-The Adjudication Phase follows the Disposition Phase only when the Respondent and the Chancellor do not reach agreement regarding discipline or early resolution.
+The Post-Decision Phase follows the Assessment and Consultation and Decision Phases when the Respondent and the Chancellor or Chancellor's Designee do not reach agreement regarding discipline or early resolution.

 A. Faculty Respondents who are Members of the Academic Senate